ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 2. The node has been found compromised or is suspected so.

 3. The node's authorization to be a group member is not valid anymore, either because the access token has expired, or it has been revoked.
-If the AS provides Token introspection (see Section 5.9 of {{I-D.ietf-ace-oauth-authz}}), the KDC can optionally use it and check whether the node is still authorized for that group in that role.
+If the AS provides Token introspection (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), the KDC can optionally use it and check whether the node is still authorized for that group in that role.

    In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.